oulib-resdata/backups101/BackupsOutline.md

 ### Horror Stories *(8 minutes)*
 Stories we have heard here at the libraries:
-* Data backed up in one place, on tapes.
+- Data backed up in one place, on tapes.
 Tapes did not work.
 All data lost.
-* Beth's colleague who lost three months of data without trying to recover (and not having it backed up)
+- Beth's colleague who lost three months of data without trying to recover (and not having it backed up)

 ### Success Stories *(8 minutes)*
 Stories we have heard where backups saved us:
-* Beware of pinch points in data process: Brent's example of specimens that could get blown away
+* Beware of pinch points in data process: Beth's example of specimens that could get blown away
 * Erasing a file and getting its backup from the external hard drdive

 ----